Siddha911/Citibike-data-project/README.md

 In this project, we explore the [NYC Citibike rides dataset](https://s3.amazonaws.com/tripdata/index.html), which contains information about bike rides taken in New York City using the Citibike bike-sharing system.
 This project is use the dataset covers the second half of 2023 to insights and analyze.
 ## **Problem statement**
 Our goal is to analyze usage patterns of the Citibike system in NYC during the second half of 2023, and identify trends that could inform future transportation planning.
 Specifically, we aim to answer the following questions:
-- What are the most popular Citi Bike stations?
+- What are the most popular Citibike stations?
-- What are the most popular routes by subscriber type?
 - On which days of the week are the most trips made?
 - What part of the day is the most common to make trips?
 ## **Technologies**